Physical Therapists are Playing On An Uneven Field. Are You Ready For A New Game?

 PLAYING A NEW GAME

-Many physical therapists are searching for a more sustainable game to play.
+Many physical therapists are searching for a new game to play.
 They no longer want to rely on insurance or to fight for the same customers that the “big boys” can so easily swallow up.

-By going cash, they are able to focus on each person individually.
-Their target consumer is someone who appreciates quality of care over quantity.
+By going outside of the insurance networks, they are able to spend more time with each person individually.
+And their target consumer is someone who appreciates quality over quantity of care.
 Someone who knows the difference between being treated like a person versus like cattle.

-On this new playing field, you can earn extra points (i.e., more money) by separating yourself with a niche area of study, like pelvic health.
-You can also gain home field advantage (i.e., more referrals) by passing the ball around to other like-minded players, such as an OBGYN, acupuncturist, fitness trainer, or nutritionist.
-By achieving the best clinical outcomes possible, you can score the ultimate game winning goal!
+On this new playing field, they can earn extra points (i.e., more money) by separating themself with a niche area of study, like pelvic health.
+They can also gain home field advantage (i.e., more referrals) by passing the ball around to their teammates, such as an OBGYN, acupuncturist, fitness trainer or nutritionist.
+By achieving the best clinical outcomes possible, they will score the game winning goal!

 Check out my next blog post explaining why out-of-network PT can't be served like a $1 cup of coffee.